hackclub/hackclub/workshops/flask_quote_generator/README.md

 </html>
 ```

 Flask uses a templating language called [jinja](https://jinja.palletsprojects.com/en/2.11.x/).
 This is how we can pass data and even use things like loops and conditional statements.
-The begining and end of jinja syntax are denoted by `{{ }}` or `{% %}` in the case of things like conditionals.
+The beginning and end of jinja syntax are denoted by `{{ }}` or `{% %}` in the case of things like conditionals.

 There are three main parts to pay attention to here: